The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Wilson-chain mapping of the critical Anderson model

 Figure \ref{fig:AAA-hopping} shows the scaled hopping $\Lambda^{n/2} t_n$ and scaled onsite energy $\Lambda^{n/2} \veps_n$ obtained in the KPM+NRG treatment of an impurity hybridizing with the middle site of the $\phi=0$ realization of the AA model at potential strength $\lambda=2t$ and band filling $n_c = 0.309$.
 These scaled tight-binding coefficients are plotted for three different KPM expansion orders: $N_C = 10^3$, $10^4$, and $10^5$.
 For a given $N_C$, the values of $\Lambda^{n/2} t_n$ initially fluctuate significantly as $n$ increases from $0$, rather reminiscent of the behavior of the scaled hopping coefficients for the fractal $1/5$ Cantor-set hybridization function shown in Fig.\ \ref{fig:5-3-Cantor-hopping}.
 For larger chain site indices $n$ where $\Lambda^{-n/2} \lesssim \pi/N_C$, $\Lambda^{n/2} t_n$ approaches an constant value arising from the KPM broadening of the hybridization function.
 Focusing on a filling $n_c\ne 0.5$ in Fig.\ \ref{fig:AAA-hopping} allows $\veps_n$ to take nonzero values.
 The scaled onsite energy $\Lambda^{n/2} \veps_n$ also fluctuates with increasing $n$, but unlike the scaled hopping coefficient, its value is appreciable only for $5 < n < 14$, identifying the corresponding energy range $\Lambda^{-7} < |\teps| < \Lambda^{-5/2}$ as the one in which particle-hole asymmetry of the hybridization function plays the greatest role.
 The fluctuations of both $\Lambda^{n/2} t_n$ and $\Lambda^{n/2} \veps_n$ grow with increasing $N_C$ as structure in the hybridization function becomes better resolved.

 The presence of scaled tight-binding coefficients that fluctuate widely in magnitude from one Wilson-chain site to the next imposes an additional challenge for the NRG iterative diagonalization of the discretized Hamiltonian, which is based on the fundamental assumption that the addition of site $N+1$ creates a modest perturbation of the low-lying eigensolution of a chain consisting of sites $0 \le n \le N$.
 This challenge can be overcome by retaining a larger number of many-body eigenstates at the end of each iteration, but this comes at additional the cost of additional computational time.
 Retaining up to $N_s = 4^7$ many-body eigenstates, we find little change in $T\chi_\imp$ and $S_\imp$ on reducing $\Lambda$ from $5$ to $3$.
-We have used the latter value when computing results for a single realization (i.e., single value of $\phi$) and strong-coupling results over samples, but have employed $\Lambda=5$ and even $\Lambda=8$ when calculating averages over large numbers of samples and couplings.
+We have used the latter value when computing $S_\imp$ vs $T$ or $T\chi_\imp$ vs $T$ curves, but have employed $\Lambda=5$even , or even $\Lambda=8$, and retained fewer than $4^7$ eigenstates when calculating distributions of the Kondo temperature over large numbers of samples.